alxers/book_of_proof/7_chapter.md

 Now prove that d is the greatest common divisor.
 gcd(a, b) divides a and b, a = gcd(a, b) * m, b = gcd(a, b) * n for some m, n in Z.
 So d = ak + bl = gcd(a, b) * mk + gcd(a, b) * nl.

+Uniqueness proofs.
+"There is a uniq *x* for which P(x)".
+Such a statement asserts that there is exactly one example x for which P(x) is true.
+To prove it, we must produce an example x = d for which P(d) is true, and we must show that d is the only such example.